Barbara Natterson-Horowitz: Career

 Since 2017, she has been a visiting professor in the Department of Human Evolutionary Biology at Harvard University.
 Since 2020, she has been on the faculty of Harvard Medical School.
 She is a Professor of Medicine in the Division of Cardiology at the David Geffen School of Medicine at UCLA, and a professor in the UCLA Department of Ecology and Evolutionary Biology.
-She practiced cardiology as an attending physician at UCLA Medical Center for more than twenty years, served as director of imaging at the UCLA Cardiac Arrhythmia Center, and instructor for multiple courses at the UCLA medical school.

-Horowitz serves as cardiovascular consultant and a member of the Medical Advisory Board for the Los Angeles Zoo.
-The animals she has studied include the giraffe, of interest to cardiologists like Horowitz because of its height.
-To achieve blood pressure of 110/70 at its brain, a 6 m giraffe needs blood pressure at its heart of 220/180.
-Giraffes sustain high blood pressure while remaining healthy as a result of genetic adaptations related to cardiovascular development, fibrosis, blood pressure and circulation.

 Peter Lehmann reviewed her book Zoobiquity for readers in Germany, especially for psychiatric patients, and emphasized Horowitz's and Bowers’ reference to capture myopathy, which – according to the authors – may threaten agitated psychiatric patients in restraints in psychiatric wards, who can therefore die of heart failure, too.

-In 2011, Horowitz and Kathryn Bowers founded the Zoobiquity Conference to bring together leaders from human and animal medicine for collaborations to accelerate biomedical innovation to advance human and animal health.
-There have been over 12 Zoobiquity Conferences held globally.

 In 2019, Scribner published Horowitz and Bowers’ second book, Wildhood, which received positive reception and reviews from the New York Times, Los Angeles Times, Chicago Tribune and other notable critics and media sources.
 The book synthesized the authors’ years-long research on thousands of wild species searching for evidence of human-like adolescence and makes the case that all adolescents face the same tests and challenges to grow successfully.